-Benedictine College Prep stated off the 2020-2021 school year with a brand new commandant of Cadets.
+Benedictine College Prep started off the 2020-2021 school year with a brand new commandant of Cadets.
 Mr. Walker has taken up the immense task from Captain Long (USMC).
 He takes the position, not as a man with a military background, but as a man who hopes to make the commandant's position more than just that of a disciplinarian.

 In this sense Mr. Walker is eminently qualified for the job, as he has taught the majority of the senior officers and has built strong relationships with them.
-Through all of his classes and the sports he coaches he has interacted with the majority of the upperclassman.
+Through all of his classes and the sports he coaches, he has interacted with the majority of the upperclassman.
 “The commandant is meant to be more than just a disciplinarian,” stated Mr. Long.
 “He is someone who the Cadets should be able to come and talk to.”

-Mr. Walker has been at Benedictine for almost a decade, but before coming here he taught at Hargrave Military Academy and was a captain in the Virginia Militia.
+Mr. Walker has been at Benedictine for almost a decade but, before coming here, he taught at Hargrave Military Academy and was a captain in the Virginia Militia.
 He has served Benedictine in many different ways: He has led the Model General Assembly club, and coached the JV football team and the JV baseball team.

 Ever since Mr. Long left, Colonel Walker has been working to improve the school's military department.
 He spent many hours of the summer in the cold, strangely moist arms room in order to get the school’s supply office ready for uniform-issuing day.

 He was not without help this summer.
 Many of the BCP sponsoring officers came to help issue uniforms to their fellow Cadets.
 “Without Colonel Walker organizing and preparing the arms room,” stated Daniel Mouser ‘21, "it would not have been possible to issue all the uniforms before the start of school.”